 The War On The Native Americans

-Following the Civil War, land designated to Native Americans was far from their main food source of bison.
+Following the Civil War, land designated to Native Americans was far from their primary food source of bison.
 Many natives were forced away from their reservations, causing problems with local settlers and wagon trains passing the area.

-All parts of the bison were used by Native Americans and were a main food source.
-The military wanted to get rid of the threat of Plains Indians, and decided to take away their source of food.
-Without a source of food, natives would be forced to live on reservations.
+All parts of the bison were used by Native Americans and were a primary food source.
+The military wanted to eliminate the threat of Plains Indians and decided to take away their food source.
+Without a food source, natives would be forced to live on reservations.

 Many bison were killed on behalf of the U.S. military, with the meat left to rot so that the natives could not use them as food.

 Another reason why bison nearly went extinct is that the railway authorities wanted to reduce their population.

 Train tracks often cut through mountains and hills.
 Herds of bison would use these cuts in cold areas to take shelter, delaying trains for several days.

 Another reason the railroads caused a dramatic decline in the bison population was to feed their workers.
-Some railway companies hired hunters to kill bison to feed their workers the meat.
+Some railway companies hired hunters to kill bison to provide their workers with the meat.

-With the increase in the number of trains, the hunting of buffalo became easier.
+With the increase in trains, buffalo hunting became more effortless.
 Hunters would sit on top of the train roofs while the trains slowed down to the bison herd’s speed.

 Hunters would then be able to shoot the bison from the train.
 With more hunters rapidly arriving, bison numbers dwindled in the areas around railway tracks.

-Bison hides were expensive and one of the main reasons why many started hunting the animal.
+Bison hides were expensive and one of the main reasons many started hunting the animal.

-Many professional hunters were given instructions, and their paychecks, from government and railroad authorities.
+Many professional hunters were given instructions and paychecks from government and railroad authorities.

-Hunters would kill as many bison as they possibly could, with some stating that the only reason they would stop was if the people skinning them could not keep up.
+Hunters would kill as many bison as possible, with some stating that the only reason they would stop was if the people skinning could not keep up.

 Easy To Hunt